-Can I get into UNC Chapel Hill and can I get accepted?
+How hard is it to get into UNC Chapel Hill and can I get accepted?
 The school has a 24% acceptance rate ranking it #3 in North Carolina for lowest rate of acceptance.
 Last year, 9,673 out of 39,650 applicants were admitted making UNC Chapel Hill a very highly competitive school to get into with a low chance of acceptance for typical applicants.
 Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 11 percent.
 University of North Carolina at Chapel Hill typically accepts and attracts "A" average high school students.
 Only 45% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top ten percent of their high school class.

 Sponsored by Cappex

 Find out which students are getting accepted at UNC Chapel Hill, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances

 Applicants Submitting SAT39%

 |SAT Composite 25th||1330|